 The jolt back to reality usually happens at baggage claim, when one of my fellow fliers of the Danish persuasion bumps right into me at the baggage carousel without saying Excuse me, or Pardon, or Entshculdigung, or any of those other nice oops-I’ve-just-run-into-you phrases so common in the rest of the world.
 For Danes, the standard response after accidentally running into someone is a sullen grunt – HUMPH – along with a sour look of annoyance that you got in their way.

-When you go back to your country of origin, it’s alarming sometimes to realize how Danish you are becoming.
+When you go back to your country of origin, it can be alarming to realize how Danish you are becoming.

-I remember when I first came to Denmark and I thought – It’s cute, their cars are so small!
-Now when I’m in the US, I think Why do they need such big cars?
+I remember when I first came to Denmark, I thought, “Their cars are so small.
+How cute!”
+Now, when I’m in the U.S., I think, ”Why do they need such big cars?”